2015 League of Legends World Championship

 The 2015 League of Legends World Championship was an esports tournament for the multiplayer online battle arena video game League of Legends.
 It was the fifth iteration of the League of Legends World Championship, an annual international tournament organized by the game's developer, Riot Games.
 It was held from October 1 to 31 in various cities across Europe: the group stages in Le Dock Pullman, in Paris, France; the quarterfinals at the Wembley Arena in London, England, United Kingdom; the semifinals in the Brussels Expo in Brussels, Belgium; and the finals at Mercedes-Benz Arena in Berlin, Germany.
 The 16 teams qualified by either winning a professional league or a regional qualifying tournament.
 There was a 16 team round-robin group stage followed by an 8 team single elimination bracket.
 The games were officially streamed on Twitch, YouTube and Azubu in several languages.
 The BBC also streamed the tournament online on BBC Three but for British IP addresses only.
 A peak of around 14 million concurrent viewers watched the finals, according to official sources.

 Teams

 The following teams qualified to participate in the tournament's group stage:

-Rosters

 Venues

 Paris, London, Brussels, Berlin were the four cities chosen to host the competition.